Sepulcherz/Web3-Bounty-Hunting-MockRepo/README.md

    npm install
    wasm-pack build --target web
    ```

-3. Check the browser console for errors
+4. Check the browser console for errors

-4. Ensure your MetaMask is connected to Sepolia testnet
+5. Ensure your MetaMask is connected to Sepolia testnet

 ## Contributing

 Feel free to open issues or submit PRs!

 ## License

+This project is open source and available under the MIT License.

 HAPPY TESTING!